s-mcdonald/open_gl_blocks/README.md

     * Blue = 3
 * Multiple Blockis Can spawn
 * Red Blocks have a lifetime (min 1 second)
+* Blocks can not spawn on or adjacent to other blocks

 To end the environment F1 to call game over.